 University of Leeds

 I am currently a full-time practice-based PhD researcher at the School of Performance and Cultural Industries, funded by Arts and Humanities Research Council through the White Rose College of the Arts & Humanities.
-My research aims to develop a scenographic framework for understanding and enhancing audience receptivity in mobile site-specific performance.
+My research aims to develop a scenographic framework for articulating the way people experience the places they walk.

 MA, Performance Design, University of Leeds